kartik-v/dependent-dropdown/README.md

 - Triggers JQuery events for advanced development.
 Events currently available are `depdrop.init`, `depdrop.change`, `depdrop.beforeChange`,`depdrop.afterChange`, and  `depdrop.error`.
 - Size of the entire plugin is less than 4KB (about 3KB for the minified JS and 1KB for the minified CSS).
+- Ability to configure HTML attributes of each `option` element via ajax response (for example dynamically disabling some dropdown options or adding styles).

 ## Demo